We’ve all heard the label “crazy cat lady,” but how many of us really qualify for the title?

 And what type of requirements are we talking about?
-As a cat lover myself, I considered the many crazy things we might do to earn us this wacky feline stereotype.
+As a cat lover myself, I considered the many crazy things we might do to earn us this label.

-Here is my list of 28 reasons you might be labeled a crazy cat lady.
+Here is my lighthearted list of 20 reasons you might be called a crazy cat lady.
 Keep score as you go to view your results at the end of the article.

 1. You forget toilet paper but buy the mega bonus pack of lint rollers.

 If you have cats, you know how their hair can get on everything.
 And I mean everything.
-A lint roller is a working woman’s (or man’s) saving grace when it comes to looking polished at the office.
-If you’ve ever run out of toilet paper or paper towels but have an extra drawer for lint rollers, add this check mark to your list.
+A lint roller is a working person’s saving grace when it comes to looking polished at the office.
+If you’ve ever run out of toilet paper or paper towels … yet you have an extra drawer just for lint rollers.

-2. You stopped wearing certain colors of clothing because of the visibility of cat hair.
+2. You stopped wearing certain colors of clothing because it makes all the cat hair that much more obvious.

-So let’s say unlike #1 where you own stock in lint roller manufacturers, you instead avoid wearing black so your kitty’s white hairs aren’t draped everywhere.
+Maybe you avoid wearing black so your kitty’s white hairs aren’t draped everywhere.
 Or you stop wearing white because your cat is black.
-Either way if you make this drastic of a change because of cat hair, you might have issues.
+Either way, if too much cat hair is the overriding concern, you might have issues.

 3. You can’t sleep unless a cat is in bed with you.